 29 January 2003 - West Ham United 2-1 Blackburn Rovers

-Weather: The forecast for Sunday is for a cold and wet day.
-The temperature is expected to be around 6C.
+Weather: The forecast is for an overcast afternoon with rain.
+The temperature is set to peak at around 12C.

 * Essex FM are sponsoring the game and will be providing pre-match and half-time entertainment.
 Watch out for the radio station's Thunders crew who will be helping to make the day go with a bang.

 * Fans who buy the matchday programme can get their hands on four special vouchers, featuring special offers.